shakemurasan/okuribito/README.md

 ### Other ideas
 - Send to Fluentd, TreasureData, Slack...

+## Compatibility
+- `Okuribito::OkuribitoPatch` has backward compatibility, but it is old class!
+- Later version 0.3.0, you should use `Okuribito::Request`

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).